Anthony is the Principal of Hazel Glen College.

 Shawn Taggart is the Assistant Principal-Innovation, heading the Innovation and Technology/STEAM.
 His main focus this year is to implement a dynamic creative technologies curriculum blending science, technology and art while coaching teachers in the flipped learning model.

-Rebecca Richards is the Assistant Principal Curriculum for the Junior School at Hazel Glen College.
+Rebecca Richards is the Junior School Assistant Principal of Curriculum at Hazel Glen College.
 She has had the privilege of being a part of Hazel Glen College since 2015 where she commenced her role as Head of Teaching and Learning within the Junior School.
 Rebecca has extensive experience in education, working in a variety of educational settings.
-She has a passion for 21st Century learning and leads a dedicated Curriculum team to create curriculum frameworks delivered through exciting programs, including STEAM within the Junior School.
+She has a passion for 21st-century learning and leads a dedicated Curriculum team to create curriculum frameworks delivered through exciting programs, including STEAM within the Junior School.
 These dynamic programs develop a sound foundation for a lifetime of learning for all Junior School students.

 Rebecca enjoys building a climate that sparks joy in teaching and learning.
 She shares her passion and strong curriculum knowledge as both a mentor and Instructional Coach for both graduate and experienced teachers within the Junior School.